Notice of Privacy Practices

 CHANGES TO THIS NOTICE:

-- If any Breach occurs in any of our CRHS facilities, the Privacy Office will conduct a thorough and comprehensive risk assessment.
+If any Breach occurs in any of our CRMC facilities, the Privacy Office will conduct a thorough and comprehensive risk assessment.
 Any valid breaches are reported to the Office of Civil Rights and you!

 OTHER USES OF MEDICAL INFORMATION: